 2. Help People See Their Progress

-People want to see that their hard work is making a difference in people's lives.
-It's why janitors enjoy their work.
-They know what is expected of them and how to deliver on those expectations.
+People want to see that their hard work is making a difference in people’s lives.

 3. Make Time for Your People

 Are you taking the time to listen to their problems and helping them come up with solutions?
 I know most of my superiors never did this for me.